9xeb/check_elastic_stack/docs/concepts.md

 Monitoring Logstash means ensuring the healthcheck API does not report any anomaly in the Pipelines.

 See https://www.elastic.co/docs/api/doc/logstash/operation/operation-healthreport for more information

+### Icinga2
+Icinga2 is a modular monitoring architecture based on Nagios.
+Users can define resources such as Hosts, Services and Commands that run periodically and report back for monitoring purposes.

+Custom resources are to be appended to the correct file in `/etc/icinga2/conf.d`.

+See https://www.howtoforge.com/tutorial/add-a-new-host-and-service-to-be-monitored-by-icinga2/ for a full example.

+See https://icinga.com/docs/icinga-2/latest/doc/03-monitoring-basics/ for the full documentation